firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  *apt     : Stands for "Advanced Package Tool" designed to simplify the process of installing,updating and managing software packages
  *Bc      : Calculator
  * Cat    : Print file content
- * Cp     : Copying a file
+ * cp     : Copying a file
- * $ cp -i: Check if a file/directory could be overwritten
+ * cp -i  : Check if a file/directory could be overwritten
  * cp -r  : Copying a directory
  * curl   : it is a command-line tool and library for making HTTP requests.
 It stands for "Client for URLs" or "cURL."
  * echo